Standards of Academic Integrity and University Code of Conduct

 3. How late the student’s current assignments are, based on their due dates.

 Students may be notified weekly by City Vision if they are late in submitting assignments.
 Students that have a 14 day gap in submitting items for grading are administratively dropped unless they are granted an extension by their instructor or academic administration.
-The instructor or academic administration may grant an extension either through a documented email or by continuing to grade the late assignments.
-As of the 18-19 academic year, all extensions must be documented by email.
+Students with a 14 day gap in submitting items will not be dropped if they have participated on or past the first day of week 6 of the term.

 Last Date of Attendance Policy